admiralbolt/sms/README.md

 > [!WARNING]
 > You need functional api keys to import data.
-> Also the api import takes ~45 minutes.
+> Also the api import can take a few hours.

 ```bash
 # 1. Import a bunch of raw data from the internet!